-This spring join us for a series of talks exploring fashion from around the world and across time.
+This spring and summer join us for a series of talks exploring fashion from around the world and across time.
 From the Egypt-obsessed looks of the 1930s to the chic styles of Impressionist Paris, each month we will touch on an aspect of art and fashion history through the run of Dior: From Paris to the World.
 Click on the title of each talk to learn more.

 Check back regularly or sign up for DMAupdates to receive news about upcoming events.